 - The International Organization for Standardization’s 27001 standards

-In addition, this program is about to get even better our Toronto small business IT clients—earlier this year, Microsoft announced that it will open data centres in Toronto and Quebec City in 2016.
+Earlier this year, Microsoft announced that it will open data centres in Toronto and Quebec City in 2016.
 Many regulated industries welcome the opportunity to house cloud data within Canada.

 File Backup & Storage